Transition to Independence Process (TIP) Model

 • Meeting space available for small meetings and access to larger room space for periodic meetings

-• Optional funds available to help the young people with unexpected expenses (e.g., occasional meals, special events, security deposits/first and last month rent)
+• Optional funds available to help the young people with unexpected expenses (e.g., occasional meals, special events, security deposits/first and last month rent, bus passes or purchase of a bicycle for young people to get to school, work, appointments, etc.)

 Manuals and Training